 Salvador lays on a peninsula on the northeast coast of Brazil and is the 3rd largest city in Brazil.
-It felt like a walk back in time when visiting the small historical town of Salvador, Pelourinho.
+It felt like a walk back in time when visiting the small historical neighbourhood of Salvador, Pelourinho.
 The city was founded in 1549 and was actually the capital in the height of the African slave trade.
 The legacy remains today with its large black population, and culinary influence.
-The town is full of colourful old houses, cobble stone streets and a large selection of restaurants and bars.
+The town is full of colourful old houses, cobblestone streets and a large selection of restaurants and bars.

 There are the 2 large squares Praça da Sé and Terreiro de Jesus which are connected by a cathedral.
 Terreiro de Jesus is the more popular of them both and on “Blessed” Tuesday nights they have a celebration, which dates back to Salvador’s days of slavery.
-Respects are paid at the Church and then the party begins.
+Respects are paid to the Church and then the party begins.
 Food and drink stalls line the perimeter of the square and Samba music fills the streets.

 What to do in the Old City

 - Walk around cobblestone streets and take photos of the colourful houses and adorable side alleys

 - Visit one of the first residential neighbourhoods, Santo Antonio.

 - Take the 0.15 BRL ($0.08 USD) ride down the Elevador Lacerda.
 The first pulley elevator was installed in 1610 to transport goods and passengers from the port to the settlement and was then followed by an electrical system in 1928.
 At the bottom of the elevator, the city’s main market, Mercado Medelo is located and is right by the port.
 In the markets, you can find many different crafts and other souvenirs.
 If you’re lucky, you may see men performing capoeira, the famous martial arts dance in Brazil.